pachun/boo/README.md

 Remove all but Finder and Trash from the dock.

 In Finder's preferences, adjust what's in the sidebar.
-Favorites should be `~` and `Applications`. iCloud should only be `iCloud Drive`.
-Locations should only be `Machintosh HD`.
-Tags are useless.
-Remove everything not mentioned here.
+Favorites should be `~`, `Applications`, and `icloud documents`.
+Remove locations, icloud and tags sections.

 Open a Finder folder window and change the view type from icon to list.

 [Generate an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add it to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

+## After Xcode is installed

 Install [homebrew](https://brew.sh/), install [applications](https://github.com/pachun/boo/blob/main/Brewfile), and symlink [dotfiles](https://github.com/pachun/boo/blob/main/dotfiles) by running: